William O'Brien: Housing drive

 The second phase of the Labourers Acts (1906–1914) began after the 1906 Labourers Housing Act, long demanded by the ILLA, was implemented, for which both the Redmondite and O'Brienite factions were zealous in claiming credit.
 The labourer-owned cottages erected by the Local County Councils brought about a major socio-economic transformation, by simultaneously erasing the previous inhuman habitations.
 O'Brien saying that the Labourers Acts – "were scarcely less wonderworking than the abolition of landlordism itself".
 In 1904 Davitt going so far as to declare the foreseen Labourers Act constituted – "a rational principle of state Socialism".
 This Act had enormous positive long-term consequences for rural Irish society.

-The so-called 'Labourers Act' provided large scale funding for extensive state sponsored housing to accommodate rural labourers and others of the working classes.
+The so-called 'Labourers Act' provided large-scale funding for extensive state-sponsored housing to accommodate rural labourers and others of the working classes.
 The programme financed and produced during the course of the next five years, the erection of over 40,000 working-class cottages, each on an acre of land, a complete 'municipalisation' of commodious dwellings dotting the rural Irish countryside.
 This unique social housing programme unparalleled anywhere else in Europe brought about an unsurpassed agrarian revolution, changing the face of the Irish landscape, much to O'Brien's expressed delight.

 Renewed publication of O'Brien's newspaper The Irish People (1905–1909) exalting the cottage building, its editorials equally countermanding the IPPs' "Dublin bosses" attempts to curtail the programme, fearing settled rural communities would no longer be dependent on Party and Church.
-Munster took full advantage, erecting most of the cottages, additional funding providing for a further 5,000 houses under Birrell's Labourers (Ireland) Act 1911.
+Munster took full advantage, erecting most of the cottages, and additional funding provided for a further 5,000 houses under Birrell's Labourers (Ireland) Act 1911.
 The bulk of the labourers' cottages were erected by 1916, resulting in a widespread decline of rampant tuberculosis, typhoid and scarlet fever.

 Turbulent times

 In the interest of political unity, O'Brien and other excluded MPs temporarily rejoined the Parliamentary Party when Redmond summoned a unity meeting in the Mansion House, Dublin in April 1908.
-Later that year, during negotiations for additional funding of land purchase under an amending bill, Redmond called a further UIL National Convention for 9 February 1909 in Dublin to regulate the issues, claiming the bill over-burdened the British Treasury and the rate payers.
+Later that year, during negotiations for additional funding of land purchase under an amending bill, Redmond called a further UIL National Convention for 9 February 1909 in Dublin to regulate the issues, claiming the bill over-burdened the British Treasury and the ratepayers.
 Over 3000 delegates attended.
-Devlin had the hall filled in advance with forces of his militant Mollies, so that when O'Brien and his followers tried to speak in favour of the bill, they were battoned into silence.
-The convention then dubbed the 'Baton' Convention by O'Brien.
+Devlin had the hall filled in advance with forces of his 'militant Mollies', so that when O'Brien and his followers tried to speak in favour of the bill, they were battened into silence.
+The convention was then dubbed the 'Baton' Convention by O'Brien.
 It was "probably the stormiest meeting ever held by constitutional nationalists".